Frequently Asked Questions

-HughesNet Voice delivers home phone service over your satellite Internet connection.
-No matter where you live, you can enjoy affordable home phone service with FREE features such as Call Waiting, Caller ID, Call Forwarding, and more.
+HughesNet Voice delivers home or business phone service over your satellite Internet connection.
+No matter where you live and work, you can enjoy affordable phone service with FREE features such as Call Waiting, Caller ID, Call Forwarding, and more!

 Can the certified HughesNet installer hook up my home network?

 Your installer will connect two devices during your installation appointment.
-However, you can ask your installer to connect additional devices like home networks at an additional cost.
+However, you can ask your technician to connect additional devices for an additional cost.
 Any non-standard installation extras will be billed on your next HughesNet invoice.
 The technicians do not accept cash or check at the time of install.

 What is included with a professional installation?

-1) The HughesNet professional installer with install the HughesNet Wi-Fi Modem (with power supply) and will connect 2 devices, such as:
+1) The HughesNet professional technician will install the HughesNet Wi-Fi Modem (with power supply) and will connect 2 of your devices, such as:

-3) Up to 125 feet of dual RG-6 cable will be run from the antenna outside to the computer inside through a single exterior wall penetration to an adjacent interior wall.
-It will be terminated on the inside wall with a two-connector faceplate.
+3) Up to 125 feet of RG-6 cable will be run from the outdoor antenna to the modem inside through a drilled hole through the exterior wall to an adjacent interior wall.
+It will be terminated on the inside wall with a faceplate.

 4) A grounding block is provided and the entire system is grounded to an NEC-approved bonding point.